24×7: Guidelines for Contributing Content

 • A suggested headline at the top of the submission.

-• Attach photos, videos, or other graphics that help illustrate the story (only include graphics that you personally took or created; if a colleague or professional photographer took photos, we may require a photo release from them prior to publication).
+• Attach photos, videos, or other graphics that help illustrate the story if available (only include graphics that you personally took or created; if a colleague or professional photographer took photos, we may require a photo release from them prior to publication).

 What to Know Before You Submit